Basics

 What is the most important water polo position?

 Goalkeeper and center are highly specialized, but every position matters.
-A strong team needs athletes who can defend, pass, drive, shoot, and understand spacing.
+A strong team needs athletes who can defend, pass, shoot, move without the ball, understand spacing, and make smart decisions under pressure.

 Continue Learning